-Our team are all highly skilled, qualified and experienced in their own fields of expertise, ensuring that all care is delivered with the least amount of discomfort possible and in a way that allows our patients to feel in control and safe.
+Our team are all highly skilled, qualified and experienced in their own fields of expertise, ensuring that all care is delivered with the least amount of discomfort and sedation possible and in a way that allows our patients to feel in control and safe.

 Sedation may be offered to patients who struggle with dental phobia or anxiety.
 We offer different levels of sedation depending on the nature of the treatment you require and the severity of your phobia or anxiety, and all of the available options will be discussed with you before your appointment if you alert us to your needs when you call to arrange a consultation.

 According to the British Dental Health Foundation, a staggering 36% of adults site fear as their main reason for not visiting their dentist regularly.
 Dental anxiety or dental phobia may seem overwhelming and may have been caused by negative experiences in your past.
 Modern dentistry is far more civilised and patient-centred than it once was, but even so many patients still feel panic or very nervous when even considering visiting a dentist.